-In-Lieu Fees shall be charged to new connections to the Water System in accordance with the District's Water Conservation Program-as revised October 9, 2007, and as it may be amended from time to time.
+In-lieu fees shall be charged to new connections to the Water System in accordance with the District's Water Conservation Program.
 This in-lieu fee shall be charged to all new connections approved by the Board on the basis of conservation savings through toilet retrofit, and for which developers choose not to directly retrofit existing homes in accordance with the Water Conservation Program.
-This fee will be due and payable prior to the installation of a water meter serving the property in accordance with the rate schedule adopted by the Board of Directors and detailed in Ordinance 4.10.
-The single-family equivalent is definedestablished as 16.77 hundred cubic feet per month (ccf/mo).
+This fee will be due and payable prior to the installation of a water meter serving the property in accordance with the rate schedule adopted by the Board of Directors and detailed in Ordinance 4.
+The single-family equivalent is established as 16.77 hundred cubic feet per month (ccf/mo).